 A Rule 403 objection to a damages opinion is distinct from a Rule 702 challenge, and the Rule 403 objection must be separately preserved.

-Patentees seeking to avoid reversal of a damages verdict under the entire market value will ties their model to a purportedly comparable license.
+Patentees seeking to avoid reversal of a damages verdict under the entire market value will likely tie their model to a purportedly comparable license.

 On appeal, Hughes challenged the infringement finding for lack of substantial evidence and challenged the damages model on several grounds: lack of license comparability, violation of the entire market value rule, and improper reliance on total revenue evidence.
 Hughes did not appeal any claim construction rulings.

 The Federal Circuit deferred heavily to the jury where there existed expert testimony to support the jury’s conclusion.
 (Here, the finding was that a limitation was met, though in the case of a non-infringement verdict, the Circuit might have deferred to a finding that a limitation was not met.)
 That deference was given even where the expert testified that “continuous” allowed pauses or breaks for “guard” times.
-Without a claim construction that clearly excluded such guard times, the Defendant was left with a jury verdict on appeal.
+Without a claim construction that clearly excluded such guard times, the Defendant was left with only a jury verdict to appeal on substantial evidence grounds.

 A Rule 403 objection to a damages opinion is distinct from a Rule 702 challenge, and the Rule 403 objection must be separately preserved.
-In his damages presentation, plaintiff Elbit’s expert told the jury that the “revenue Hughes receives from service fees for an average customer over the course of that customer’s time buying the relevant service from Hughes” was$2,500, even though the expert’s proposed reasonable royalty was $18.
+In his damages presentation, plaintiff Elbit’s expert told the jury that the “revenue Hughes receives from service fees for an average customer over the course of that customer’s time buying the relevant service from Hughes” was $2,500, even though the expert’s proposed reasonable royalty was $18.
 The Federal Circuit concluded that this reference did not fall into any of the prohibited uses of total revenue, and thus declined to find that admitting the testimony was automatically reversible.
 Instead, the Court suggested that the proper rubric for considering such testimony would have been a Rule 403-type analysis of the prejudice balanced against probative value.
 But the Court concluded no such objection was preserved at trial.
 While the Court did not indicate how it might have ruled had that objection been made, what is clear is that a Rule 403 objection needs to be made separately from a challenge to the expert’s methodology under Daubert.
 Some courts may require the Rule 403 challenge to be included in Daubert briefing.
-But if the challenge is denied at the motion stage, it would still be prudent to re-urge the 403 objection at the time of trial testimony, to avoid having later to show that the objection during testimony would have been futile.
+But even if the Rule 403 challenge is denied at the motion stage, it would still be prudent to re-urge the 403 objection at the time of trial testimony.
+Doing so will avoid the need, on appeal, to show that the re-urging the objection during the trial would have been futile.